Custom, hand-painted portraits and other original fine art by Jeanelle Demers.

 These abstract works are my interpretation of images from technology, based on circuit boards and computer chips.
 I explore how the structure of these computer chips resemble many scenes that might be found in a larger scale in our world, such as landscapes or aerial views of a city.

 One of the historic Lockheed Super Constellations, built in 1958, is being renovated at the airport in Auburn, ME.
-There are only 4 of these airplanes left in the world.
 I am doing a limited edition series of airplane portraits to capture this amazing restoration endeavor.
-I will be painting it until it flies again.

 Exploration of the non-human.

 Weather, landscapes, city scapes, real and imagined places.

 In 2009, I was feeling the pressure of being a recent college graduate in an economic crisis.
 I was finding it challenging to remain creative and still pay my bills, and for a time found myself simultaneously working 4 part time jobs, because of the student loans I was carrying.
 It was a crash landing into the real world, after the structure and safety of the academic setting, where projects were defined and I felt productive.

 After experimenting with a self-portrait, I painted a few more, of friends and family.
 When I had 10 portraits finished, I had a small exhibit in Lewiston and decided to publicize a goal: I would set out to paint and sell 200 portraits to pay off my student loans.
 By doing so, I hoped to accomplish several things: become debt-free, build my portfolio, hone my skills, establish an artistic reputation, and stay inspired to regularly produce art.